Educational Loans and Classroom Kits

-Materials are picked up from and returned to a loading dock near the Portal Entrance accessed from the museum parking lot.
-Hours for pickup and return are 7 a.m.–6 p.m. daily.
+Materials may be picked up from and returned to a loading dock accessed from the museum parking lot between 7 a.m.–6 p.m. daily.
 Detailed directions will be emailed upon request.

 Click here to download the full loan program catalogue with complete descriptions and sizes of each package (Adobe PDF, 400 Kb).